KnudsenMorten/ClientInspectorV2/README.md

 # Bugs-findings, please inform me
 Today, ClientInspectorV1 is used on thousands of computers (and ServerInspectorV1 on thousands of servers)

 Since ClientInspectorV2 is a complete rebuild from V1 with e.g. new naming convention, I cannot promise you that bugs will not be found.
-But I can promise you, that I will fix them as fast as my sparetime allows.
+But **I can promise you**, that I will fix them as fast as my sparetime allows.
 Please send me an email on mok@mortenknudsen.net with your findings.

 Consider to fork the Github site - or keep an eye out for updates in the dashboards/workbooks or the ClientInspector script.

 Furthermore ClientInspector is built to cover different designs and platforms, but you can have configurations, which are unique and not covered by collectins or dashboards.